 No. Call Scenarios (see appendix for more detailed instructions) (P/CP/F/NT) Reason for Failure (see 6.1 for more detailed descriptions) 1 Dial the pilot number from a phone extension that is NOT enabled for Unified Messaging and logon to a user's mailbox. Р Confirm hearing the prompt: "Welcome, you are connected to Microsoft Exchange.
 To access your mailbox, enter your extension" 2 Navigate mailbox using the Voice User Interface (VUI). Р 3 Navigate mailbox using the Telephony User Interface (TUI). Р 4 Dial user extension and leave a voicemail.
 4a Dial user extension and leave a voicemail from an internal extension. Р Confirm the Active Directory name of the calling party is displayed in the sender field of the voicemail message.
-4b Dial user extension and leave a voicemail from an external phone. СР Trunk used did not provide call id data so UM indicated "Anonymous" as the calling party.
-Confirm the correct phone number of the calling party is displayed in the sender field of the voicemail message.
+4b Dial user extension and leave a voicemail from an external phone. Р Confirm the correct phone number of the calling party is displayed in the sender field of the voicemail message.

 5 Dial Auto Attendant (AA). Р Dial the extension for the AA and confirm the AA answers the call.
 6 Call Transfer by Directory Search.
 6a Call Transfer by Directory Search and have the called party answer. Р Confirm the correct called party answers the phone.
-6b Call Transfer by Directory Search when the called party's phone is busy. СР The display on the port as the call arrives back to the gateway indicates that the calling party is the DMG1008RLMDNI port instead of the calling party.
-Confirm the call is routed to the called party's voicemail.
-The transfer worked and the message is left in the correct mailbox but the calling party name indicated the DMG1008RLMDNI port instead of the original calling party.
-Forwarding of the buys station completed before the transfer was able to be completed, DMG1008RLMDNI sent a SIP Info as expected but Exchange UM does not handle these messages as of this test.
+6b Call Transfer by Directory Search when the called party's phone is busy.
+F The caller is routed to the incorrect prompt "Please select a name" Confirm the call is routed to the called party's voicemail.
+During the test the PBX was not following the defined busy forwarding and this was causing the transfer to fail with a busy tone.
+Test failed due to a PBX problem.
 6c Call Transfer by Directory Search when the called party does not answer. Р Confirm the call is routed to the called party's voicemail.
 6d Setup an invalid extension number for a particular user.
-Call Transfer by Directory Search to this user. Р Confirm the number is reported as invalid.
+Call Transfer by Directory Search to this user.
+F The caller is routed to the incorrect prompt "Please select a name" Confirm the number is reported as invalid.
+The Nortel provides standard busy tone for invalid extensions and Exchange UM did not handle the 'Busy here' failure due to the busy tone properly.
 7 Outlook Web Access (OWA) Play-On- Phone Feature.
-7a Listen to voicemail using OWA's Play-On- Phone feature to a user's extension. Р 7b Listen to voicemail using OWA's Play-On- Phone feature to an external number. Р 8 Configure a button on the phone of a UM- enabled user to forward the user to the pilot number.
+7a Listen to voicemail using OWA's Play-On- Phone feature to a user's extension. Р 7b Listen to voicemail using OWA's Play-On- Phone feature to an external number. Р 8 Configure a button on the phone of a UM-enabled user to forward the user to the pilot number.
 Press the voicemail button. Р No speed dial button was available.
 Testing was done by making a direct call to the hunt group.
+Confirm you are sent to the prompt: "Welcome, you are connected to Microsoft Exchange. <user>.
+Please enter your pin and press the pound key."</user> gateway firmware does not yet it TLS so this feature was not tested. gateway firmware does not yet it TLS so this feature was not tested. gateway firmware does not yet it TLS so this feature was not tested. nant software was not available at the validation so this feature was not tested.